Hanesbrands: History

 In October 2017, Hanes announced a $60 million acquisition of Norcross, GA based Alternative Apparel.

 In 2018, the company opened its first brick-and-mortar Champion brand retail store in Los Angeles.
 Currently there are 20 Champion stores open.
 Hanesbrands also has companies in United Kingdom, Italy, Germany, France and Spain.

 In November 2019, Chief Financial Officer Barry Hytinen left the company for a position at the storage and information management services company Iron Mountain.

-Hanesbrands made a statement in April 2021 that Michael Dastugue will be assuming the role of chief financial officer on May 1.
+Hanesbrands made a statement in April 2021 that Michael Dastugue would be assuming the role of chief financial officer on May 1.
 The company has not had a permanent CFO since the departure of Barry Hytinen in 2019, with chief accounting officer Scott Lewis serving as the interim CFO since January 2020.
-Mr. Dastugue, according to analyst David Swartz of Morningstar Research Services, will be leading the company in adapting to customer preference for online shopping.
+Mr. Dastugue, according to analyst David Swartz of Morningstar Research Services, will be leading the company in adapting to a growing customer preference for online shopping.

+In June 2024, Hanesbrands announced plans to sell the Champion brand to Authentic Brands for $1.2 billion.
+Also in 2024, Hanesbrands announced it would move its headquarters to the Park Building in downtown Winston-Salem and that Carolina University would take over the Oak Summit headquarters where it had been located since 1993.
+The company said the move "didn't stem" from the Champion sale.

+In August 2025, Hanesbrands and Canadian clothing company Gildan announced a merger agreement in which Gildan would acquire Hanesbrands in a cash and stock deal valued at US$2.2 billion.
+The deal is expected to close in late 2025 or early 2026, pending shareholder approval.